cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Bostrom is a full refactoring of the Euler network

 Bostrom is a full refactoring of the Euler network with a strong focus on Superintelligence.
 It includes a new distribution model, economics, improved ranking, and some superintelligent abilities.
-We {~~think of~>perceive~~} [Bostrom](https://cyb.ai/search/bostrom) as a canary network in the same way that Kusama relates to Polkadot.
-The {++Bostrom ++}knowledge graph{-- of Bostrom--} tends to be a bootstrap hub for domain-specific networks of Cyber.
+We perceive [Bostrom](https://cyb.ai/search/bostrom) as a canary network in the same way that Kusama relates to Polkadot.
+The Bostrom knowledge graph tends to be a bootstrap hub for domain-specific networks of Cyber.
 The network works as a testbed for Interplanetary Knowlege Protocol communications and different experiments.
-Consider Bostrom {--as--} a network with high risks but {~~which has a~>of~~} market value.
+Consider Bostrom a network with high risks but of market value.
 The key differences within the Cyber network are being discussed [here](https://cyb.ai/search/bostrom%20vs%20cyber).
-The launch of the Bostrom network is the inception of {~~the~>an~~} ecosystem. >>|
+The launch of the Bostrom network is the inception of an ecosystem. >>|

 ---